vogtb/ripple-gate/readme.md

  * `wallet` **string** The address of your Ripple wallet.
 This is where the payments will be routed.
  * `askPath` **string** The path to which a user will be routed when asking for payment.

+#### `functions`

+ * `ensureID(req, res, next)` **function** Used to ensure that the session variable rgid (req.session.rgid) has been set.
+This is the DestinationTag in the transaction, so when it checks your Ripple Wallet it can identify the transaction that corresponds to your session.
+ * `check(req, res, next)` **function** Should be used as a middlewear function on any path that you want to put a gate on.
+It checks the transactions of your wallet to see if any have a DestinationTag that matches req.session.rgid

 ##  Philosophy
 There are certain directories on your server that you want to limit access to.
 By specifying a micropayment in XRP -- less than a penny if you'd like -- you can limit the access to that directory.
 As the use of Ripple increases, you can use this to limit webcrawlers, or even fake users on your site.